mariamgasoyan/GuessTheWord/README.md

 4.User Stories\
--As a user, I can create an account putting my name and a passcode.\
+-As a user, I can create an account putting my name.\
--As a user, I can log in or log out if I already have an existing account.\
 -As a user, I can collect points guessing the words right.\
 -As a user, I can see the points in my account while playing.\
--As a user, I can see the leaderboard and my position in it.\
+-As a user, I can see the leaderboard and my position in it when I finish the game.\
-...